Homelessness and Houselessness – From Despair to Hope

 Flashback to several weeks ago.
 I was at a gathering organized by a few folks concerned about the growing homelessness issue in Portland.
 The group, called Climate Consensus Institute (CCI), applies a consensus approach for resolving issues with land, resource, and environmental conflicts to big social problems.
 CCI invited interested folks in the community to come talk and listen.
 It was a small group but we managed to learn a few things while sitting in a circle facing each other eye-to-eye.

-I learned that the term “homelessness” has shifted to “houselessness.”
+I learned that the terms homelessness and houselessness are interchangeable.
 You take your home with you, but to be without a house is not having a consistent and habitable shelter to return each night to stay dry, warm, and safe.
 Our group of diverse perspectives consisted of concerned citizens, some working in advocacy roles and some with direct experience being houseless.

 We learned that there was a deep feeling of despair among us about what to do.
 All agreed the situation is complex and solutions urgently needed.
 We expressed concern about apathy in our community, along with varying degrees of sadness, confusion, hopelessness, fear, and frustration for those living on the streets.

-Our small group did not discuss solutions on that day – our time was spent trying to understand the problem.
-On that day our task was to establish equality of ideas in order to learn the art of respectful listening and adaptive learning.
+Our small group did not discuss solutions on that day – our time was spent trying to understand the homelessness and houselessness problem.
+On that day our task was to establish ideas and learn to listen respectfully to one another.
 I believe this was achieved.
-Hopefully at future meetings we’ll tackle some issues.
+Hopefully at future meetings we’ll tackle some real issues.

 The McDonald’s attendant handed my friend his order.
 I have to admit that I did not ask his name.
 This was a new experience for me and I was caught a little off guard.
 I sensed a little fear hidden inside me somewhere – was it safe to help a stranger?
 Here I was with an opportunity to help someone in a small way and it required getting close, personal, and pushing the edge of my comfort zone.

 I paid the $3.19 for the pancake sandwich and deposited the change in his hand.
 As I walked home I regretted not buying my new friend a bottle of water.
 I thought about how easy it is to take for granted something like having fresh water.
-I could go home to my kitchen and turn on the water faucet and gulp it down.
-I had never considered how someone living on the street would get fresh water at this time of the year with outdoor drinking fountains and faucets turned off for the season.
-I considered what more I would, could, or should have done and carried this uneasy yet hopeful feeling to my dreams that night.
+I considered what more I would, could, or should have done and carried this uneasy feeling to my dreams that night.

 Author: Kathryn Thomsen